nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/monitoring-and-maintenance/hotfixes-installation-notes-for-nuxeo-platform-lts-2019.md

     host: the host name that has reported the metric (should not be useful because metrics are global to the cluster)
 ```

-### Glacier low-level implementation
+### Glacier Low-Level Implementation

 The hotfix 23 adds new APIs:
 ```
     BlobProvider.updateBlob(BlobUpdateContext) can now use a BlobUpdateContext.withRestoreForDuration(Duration)
     BlobProvider.getStatus(ManagedBlob) -> BlobStatus
         BlobStatus.getStorageClass()
         BlobStatus.isDownloadable()
         BlobStatus.getDownloadableUntil() -> Instant
 ```

-### Disable HTTP proxy for S3 connections
+### Disable HTTP Proxy for S3 Connections

-To disable usage of the proxy environment variables (nuxeo.http.proxy.*) for the connection to the S3 endpoint, defined the `nuxeo.conf` property:
+To disable usage of the proxy environment variables (nuxeo.http.proxy.\*) for the connection to the S3 endpoint, defined the `nuxeo.conf` property:
 ```
 nuxeo.s3.proxy.disabled=true
 ```